To the members

-These are supplemented by internal audit of your Company carried out by reputed firmsof Chartered Accountants across India.
+These are supplemented by internal audit of your Company carried out by reputed firmsof Chartered Accountants across the locations of the Company.
 Your Company has an AuditCommittee consisting of Four Non-Executive Independent Directors and one Non-ExecutiveDirector.
 The Audit Committee of the Board of Directors and Statutory Auditors areperiodically apprised of the internal audit findings and corrective actions taken.
 TheAudit Committee of the Board of Directors reviews the adequacy and effectiveness ofinternal control system and suggests improvements if any for strengthening them.
 YourCompany has a robust Management Information System which is an integral part of thecontrol mechanism.

 Your Company has been an early adopter of corporate social responsibility (CSR)initiatives.
 Along with sustained economic performance environmental and socialstewardship is a key factor for holistic business growth and has constituted a CorporateSocial Responsibility Committee ("CSR Committee") in accordance with Section 135of the Companies Act 2013.
 CSR activities as per the provisions of the Companies Act2013 and rules made thereof may be undertaken by the Company or through a registeredtrust or a registered society.
 The CSR Committee of the Board evaluated various options toimplement the CSR activities and decided to contribute the mandated CSR amount to the NTRMemorial Trust Hyderabad to carry out the activities such as promoting educationenhancing the vocational skill & supply of clean drinking water etc. as part of theCSR activities of the Company.
-As the NTR Memorial Trust is operating since 1997 towards the improvementof health and health outcomes of the needy groups meeting the educationalneeds of underprivileged students advancing the concept of entrepreneurship and self-employmentand offering support and relief during disasters and lot more otherinitiatives for the up-liftment of the backward and needy population in the society.
+As the NTR Memorial Trust is operating since 1997 towardsthe promoting and preventive of health care of the needy groups meeting the educationalneeds of underprivileged students advancing the concept of entrepreneurship andself-employment and offering support and relief during disasters and lot more otherinitiatives for the up-liftment of the backward and needy population in the society.